-The plan recommended actively consulting with red grouse stakeholders and encouraged participation and involvement from the local community in the management programme.
+The plan recommended actively consulting with Red Grouse stakeholders and encouraged participation and involvement from the local community in the management programme.
 At the time, it was decided that the plan's working time-frame shall be five-year intervals.
 In 2015, a decision was taken to develop a new conservation plan from 2016-2020.
+This revised plan provides a framework to operate for the next four years, until 2025.

-Aims of Project: 2016-2020
+Aims of Project

-The main purpose of this project is to limit the specific factors affecting red grouse and breeding curlew on Ballydangan Bog while supporting existing conservation priorities for the site.
-More specifically, the Ballydangan Bog Red Grouse Conservation Project (2016-2020) aims to:
+The main purpose of this project is to limit the specific factors affecting Red Grouse and breeding Curlew on Ballydangan Bog while supporting existing conservation priorities for the site.
+More specifically, the Ballydangan Bog Red Grouse Conservation Project (2021-2025) aims to:

-- provide best-practice management strategies aimed at increasing the red grouse and breeding curlew population on Ballydangan Bog; - implement management strategies in a manner that supports wider biodiversity goals, particularly for the conservation of raised bog habitat other red-listed bird species; - promote community involvement in planning and decision-making;
+- Provide best-practice management strategies aimed at increasing the Red Grouse, breeding Curlew and other ground nesting birds on Ballydangan Bog; - Implement management strategies in a manner that supports wider biodiversity goals, particularly for the conservation of raised bog habitat other red-listed bird species; - Promote community involvement in planning and decision-making;

-- maintain an atmosphere of cooperation, participation and commitment among conservation rangers, landowners, land managers and other stakeholders in the development and implementation of red grouse management strategies; - encourage the long-term funding necessary to ensure the survival of Ballydangan's red grouse population and to facilitate the collection and analysis of data during the course of the project.
+- Maintain an atmosphere of cooperation, participation and commitment among conservation rangers, landowners, land managers and other stakeholders in the development and implementation of Red Grouse management strategies; - Encourage the long-term funding necessary to ensure the survival of Ballydangan's Red Grouse population and to facilitate the collection and analysis of data during the course of the project.